-Study co-leader Evi Muggli, of the Murdoch Children’s Research Institute in Australia, and colleagues recently reported their results in JAMA Pediatrics.
+Study co-leader Evi Muggli, of the Murdoch Children’s Research Institute in Australia, and colleagues recently reported their

 However, a 2015 study from the CDC found that around 1 in 10 expectant mothers in the United States report having consumed alcohol within the past 30 days.

 Alcohol consumption during pregnancy can cause a number of physical and developmental problems for offspring, including low birthweight, learning disabilities, small head size, intellectual disabilities, and problems with vision or hearing.
 These conditions fall under the umbrella of fetal alcohol spectrum disorder (FASD).

 It is also known that prenatal alcohol exposure can influence a child’s facial development, though the level of alcohol intake that causes such an effect has been unclear.

 For their study, Muggli and colleagues set out to investigate how different levels of prenatal alcohol exposure affect facial development.